James Toback: Critical reception

 Film executive Richard Albarino is quoted as saying of Toback, "He never wrote or made anything he hadn't experienced first.
 He can't write fiction; he can only write diaries and dramatize them."

-Owen Gleiberman, chief film critic for Variety, called Toback's 2017 An Imperfect Murder "a thrift-shop psychological X-ray that demands to be taken on its own Tobackian terms.
-But even on those terms, it spends too much time telling us things that it should be showing us."

-Critic Roger Ebert, who panned The Pick-up Artist but praised Toback's other films, said of Toback that as a director, "He's alive.
+In 2005, critic Roger Ebert, who panned The Pick-up Artist but praised some of Toback's other films, said of Toback's directorial style, "He's alive.
 He's in your face.
 He's trying.
 He's trying to do something amazing.
 And to see somebody trying to do that even if they don't always succeed is much more interesting than to see somebody who is not even trying to do it in the first place."

-Film historian and longtime friend, David Thomson, noted that "Jim is a member of a generation of young men who fell upon film with enormous creative excitement and did some very, very good work that has had a profound impact on cinema...
+Film historian and longtime friend David Thomson noted that "Jim is a member of a generation of young men who fell upon film with enormous creative excitement and did some very, very good work that has had a profound impact on cinema...
 But I do think that in that work in general, there is too much ignorance about how women see and feel the world and too little place for women in the work."